Last Update: May 21, 2019. Added the How to Remove your Japanese Hacked Pages from Google index Guide

 Following are some example URLs.
 Review them to gain a better sense of where this hacked content appears, and how it may have been placed on your website.
 The list is not exhaustive.“

-Even if you never received any such message you need to visit the Security Issues Page withing your GSC and see if there is any warning present.
+Even if you never received any such message, you need to visit the Security Issues Page within your GSC to see if any warning is present.

 Step 3: Check for URL cloaking

-In the previous Step, we asked you to check Google’s search engine results for your domain, if you followed any of those spammy links from your site and got redirected to your site 404 default page then you need to make sure this link isn’t cloaked.
-URL cloaking shows a different version of your page to the search engines and real human visitors.
-This way you will see that your site contains the Japanese hack in Google’s search engine results but if you try and visit that page you will be redirected to a not found page.
-Once more you can use Google Search Console and it’s “Fetch as Google” tool which lets you see if the requested URL is cloaked or not.
+In the previous Step, we asked you to check Google’s search engine results for your domain; if you followed any spammy links from your site and got redirected to your site’s 404 default page, you must ensure this link isn’t cloaked.
+URL cloaking shows a different version of your page to search engines and real human visitors.
+This way, you will see that your site contains the Japanese hack in Google’s search engine results, but if you try and visit that page, you will be redirected to a not found page.
+Once more, you can use Google Search Console and its “Fetch as Google” tool to see if the requested URL is cloaked.

-If you ever find yourself in this position then you must clean your site as soon as possible because Google will blacklist your website and your site visitors won’t be able to find it in Google’s search engine results nor visit it through their Chrome browsers.
-The longer you leave the hack in your website the bigger the damage.
+If you ever find yourself in this position, you must clean your site as soon as possible because Google will blacklist your website and your site visitors won’t be able to find it in Google’s search engine results or visit it through their Chrome browsers.
+The longer you leave the hack on your website, the bigger the damage.

 How to clean the WordPress Japanese keyword hack

-Considering that your hosting provider can’t help you in removing the Japanese spam malware, then you need to take action and remove the hack by cleaning your WordPress website.
-Below we’re attaching a simple guide which can help you spot and remove such malware.
-Keep in mind, though, that if you’re not experienced enough in malware cleanups you may not be able to fully clean your WordPress site.
+Considering that your hosting provider can’t help you remove the Japanese spam malware, you need to take action and remove the hack by cleaning your WordPress website.
+Below, we’re attaching a simple guide to help you spot and remove such malware.
+Remember, though, that if you’re not experienced enough in malware cleanups, you may not be able to clean your WordPress site fully.

 Step 1: Create a backup of your site and archive it by compressing it